em1e/em1e/README.md

 ![Main banner](https://github.com/em1e/em1e/blob/main/banners/Banner%20main%202.gif)
 ***
 ## 📑 Hey, I'm Emi
-A software engineer originally from Helsinki, Finalnd, who's currenly residing in Osaka, Japan.
-I'm an aspiring entrepreneur, who know's a thing or two about tech.
-I've made things from websites, desktop applications, video games, mobile apps to 3D designs, animations and music.
+A software engineer and entrepreneur from Helsinki, Finland.
+I've made things from websites, desktop applications, small video games, mobile apps to 3D designs, animations and music.
 I also have experience with SEO, cyber security, and much more.
 Regardless, I still pick up new skills every now and then as I go.
-My general goal in life is to create meaningful things to others through code and tech.
+My general goal is to create meaningful things to others through code and tech.

 <div id="profile-visits" align="center">